informatici/openhospital/README.md

 # Open Hospital [![Build Status](https://travis-ci.org/informatici/openhospital.svg?branch=master)](https://travis-ci.org/informatici/openhospital)

-This is the ***release*** repository for the [Open Hospital][openhospital]'s project.
-It is not meant for developers but only to publish releases packages called *portable* (means all-in-one, with embedded MySQL Server and JVM)
-[Here][releases] you can download the portable distribution of Open Hospital.

-### For Developers (how to contribute)
-Please read the [CONTRIBUTING.md](https://github.com/informatici/openhospital/blob/master/CONTRIBUTING.md) file
+This repository is used to assemble the portable (or all-in-one) packages of the [Open Hospital][openhospital] project, which you can download [here][releases].

+## How to contribute

+If you'd like to contribute to the Open Hospital project, please read [CONTRIBUTING.md][contributing].

-## How to create Open Hospital portable
+## How to create Open Hospital packages

-To create the Open Hospital portable distributions, make sure to have installed the following dependencies on a Linux machine:
+To create the Open Hospital packages, make sure to have installed the following dependencies on a Linux machine:
 _JDK 8+, Maven, asciidoctor-pdf, docker-compose, MySQL client, zip._